 Skewes got together a new lineup for the group.
 In April 1966, with Rick Kent (drums), John Perry (vocals), Mike Wade (guitar), Billy Pfeifer (bass) and John "Hoss" Hossen (saxophone) (all these members had previously been involved with other bands, apart from John Perry who had worked as a soloist), they were a popular act in their hometown.
 They frequently backed local and visiting solo artists, such as Bev Harrell and Johnny O'Keefe, before moving permanently to Melbourne in July 1966.

-Don La Roche became their new manager, and had them signed with EMI's Columbia label, at which point Mick Hamilton (ex-The Moods) replaced Idris Jones (The Jones Boys) who had temporary replaced Mike Wade on guitar.
+Don La Roche became their new manager, and had them signed with EMI's Columbia label, at which point Mick Hamilton (ex-The Moods) replaced Idris Jones (The Jones Boys) who had temporarily replaced Mike Wade on guitar.
 Their first single, "I've Got To Go" (September 1966) did not chart, but the follow-up, a cover of The Four Tops' "Something About You, Baby" (January 1967) was a Top 20 hit in Australia.
 It has since become the track for which they are best known and has been anthologised on several compilation albums of Australian 1960s pop music.
 It was followed by "The Letter Song" and, in October, by "My Prayer / Don't Let Your Left Hand Know", which was a major double-sided hit in Melbourne (#5 and "My Prayer" also charted in other states).
 They supported overseas act Herb Alpert and The Tijuana Brass in Melbourne in 1967.
 John Perry was replaced as lead singer by Marc Leon (ex-Impulse), and Bill Pfeiffer left not long after, with Barry Rogers taking over on bass.
 Their next single, a cover of the Bee Gees' "Terrible Way to Treat Your Baby" was released in late June 1968.
 It sold only moderately in Adelaide and Melbourne and reached #51 nationally.

 In October 1968, a major split took place, with Leon, Hossen and Rogers leaving with their manager, La Roche, to form a new group called The Graduate.
 Skewes, Hamilton and Kent formed The New Vibrants with Penny Parsons (vocals) and Bob Flynn (bass).
 They released two singles on the Air label including "I Can't Let Go Of Your Love", their biggest hit, which climbed to #55 in 1970, and "Give Me Just A Little More Time".
 In 1971 Ken Leroy (ex-John Rupert Group) replaced Flynn on bass, and Trevor Courtney (ex-Chants R&B, Cam-Pact) replaced the long serving Kent on drums.
 This final version of the band broke up in 1973.
 In 2017 The Vibrants were inducted into the South Australian Music Hall of Fame.
 John Hossen died from heart failure in 2007.
 John Perry died in 2017.
 Geoff Skewes died in 2019.
+Marc Leon died in 2024.

 Members